Laura S. Jones books

 Laura S. Jones is a journalist and former attorney who lives with her husband and animals in central Virginia.
 This is her first collection of short stories.
 The story Fallout Shelter was originally published in Short Story America Anthology Volume I. The story Renewal won an award from WriterHouse in Charlottesville in 2013.
 Click here to read the first half of the title story.

-Coming soon: It’s an open and shut case.
+It’s an open and shut case.
 Everyone says the only question is whether Connor Braxton deserves to die for killing his girlfriend and teammate.
 But reporter Gale Hightower’s instincts tell her that there is more to this tragedy — and more people involved in it.
 People who set things in motion that a college kid was powerless to stop.
 But can a killer be both guilty and innocent?
 In Fouled Out, my mystery about the shadowy intersection of greed, drugs and college sports, the answer is maybe.
+Read the first two chapters here and click here to read reviews and purchase paperback or e-book versions.
+A summary sheet is available here.